Abhiroop/Abhiroop.github.io/_posts/2017-2-11-Finger-Trees.md

 1. A list (linked list to be precise) with logarithmic random access.
 2. A priority queue with logarithmic peek.

 We know a normal `xs!!n` operation on a list in any programming language runs at `O(n)`.
 However we will use a simple trick of annotating each subtree with its **size**.
-The size of a tree is the number of nodes in the tree.Hence the metadata of a tree will look like this:
+The size of a tree is the number of nodes in the tree i.e the sum of number of nodes in its left and right child.
+Hence the metadata of a tree will look like this:
 ```
          4
        /   \